ll7/paf21-1/components/README.md

-# Dockerized Simulation Environment
+# Dockerized Components

-## Build the CARLA ROS Docker Images
+## Build all Docker Images
-First, build all Docker images we'll need for launching the simulation.
+Use following command to build all Docker images you'll need for launching the CARLA simulation and the driving components.

 ```sh
 docker-compose -f simulation-images-build.yml build